North Korea's secretive 'first family'

-Kim Jong-il's sister is also the wife of the second most powerful figure in North Korea, Chang Song-taek.
+The late Kim Jong-il's youngest sister and the wife of the man formerly regarded as the second most powerful figure in North Korea, Chang Song-taek.

-Kim Kyung-hee is also a four-star general - the first North Korean woman ever to achieve such status.
+Her promotion to four-star general made Kim Kyung-hee the first North Korean woman ever to achieve such status.

-Sung Hae-rang, the sister of Kim Jong-nam's deceased mother Sung Hae-rim, wrote in her memoir that Kim Jong-il was extremely fond of Kim Jong-nam and was pained to be away from him.
+Sung Hae-rang, the sister of Kim Jong-nam's deceased mother Sung Hae-rim, has written in her memoir that Kim Jong-il was extremely fond of Kim Jong-nam and was pained to be away from him.
 Like his half-brothers, Kim Jong-nam studied at an international school in Switzerland.

 His chances of succession appeared to be ruined when, in 2001, Japanese officials caught him trying to sneak into Japan using a false passport.
 He told officials that he was planning to visit Tokyo Disneyland.